 - The total allocated budget for the awards is US$30,000.
 It is expected that several projects will be supported from this budget.

-The Awards fund research projects that involve doctoral candidates from at least three (listed below), in at least two countries (normally from different global regions).
+The Awards fund research projects that involve doctoral candidates from at least three U21 universities (see our members here), in at least two countries (normally from different global regions).
 Each project must result in publicly available outputs.
 These may take the form of peer-reviewed publications, exhibitions, patents, products, performances, etc. It is expected that all projects will include a training component.

 Applications may be led by doctoral candidates but must be formally supported by a supervisor/advisor, and signed off by the appropriate staff member, at the lead institution.
 The budget allocated to the 2020 call is US$30,000; candidates can apply for up to US$5,000 per project.
 It is expected that several projects will be funded.
 Funding will be limited to 12 months, starting from 1 November 2020, although the projects may extend beyond that year.

-U21 members who are eligible for the 2020 application round are detailed below, please check that all doctoral candidates on your application are based at one of these institutions before you apply:
+Only U21 member universities are eligible for the 2020 application round.
+Click on the button below to check that all doctoral candidates on your application are based at one of these institutions before you apply.

 Dr Connie Wan, Researcher Engagement Manager